The information in this article applies to:

 - On the General panel, check the box next to Invisible. then click OK to apply the change.

-- Repeat this process for the upper deck railing for Deck 1 that you moved to bump in to Deck to, so that both railings are set to Invisible.
+- Repeat this process for the upper deck railing for Deck 1 that you moved to bump in to Deck 2, so that both railings are set to Invisible.

 - Next, use the Select Objects tool to select a stair section, then click to drag it the length of the deck, as shown in the image below.